MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 ![shell visualization]({{site.images}}/final_report_orion/shell.png)

 Using that approach, you can find all the common solvation shells and generate visualizations for each.
 For example, see this speciation plot of the BN:FEC system from the example.
-I've plotted the percentage of each solvation shell at two temperatures and then visualized examples of those shells in the margin.
+I've plotted the fraction of each solvation shell at two temperatures and then visualized examples of those shells in the margin.

 ![speciation]({{site.images}}/final_report_orion/speciation_chart.png)

 Together, the tools described above are a powerful and convenient workflow for analyzing the solvation structure of a liquid.
 Several analyses are pre-implemented and the core solvation data structure makes it easy to create new methods.
-I sincerely hope that it is useful to thethe community!
+I sincerely hope that it is useful to the community!

 ---